≡ Menu

 C. difficile is often diagnosed based on your symptoms and your risk factors, especially diarrhea combined with recent hospitalization or antibiotic use.
 Laboratory tests of your stool for the toxins the bacteria produce is a very common test.
 Diagnosis is often aided by examining the inside of your large intestines using Colonoscopy.

 More than one type of test or method of diagnosis is usually used together.
-This is because most lab tests are prone to error and the symptoms of C. diff are shared by other illnesses.
+This is because most lab tests are prone to error and the symptoms of C. diff. are shared by other illnesses.

 Some cases of C. difficile are so mild that it may go away after a few days untreated.
 Stopping whatever antibiotics you’re taking may be enough to stop a C. diff. infection.
 The most common symptoms are loose stool, diarrhea and cramps.
 More severe infections can cause colitis and more dangerous conditions, such as a hole in your intestines (perforation).